Nenaddd/avast-task/frontend/README.md

 ```

 ## Instructions
 **It is tested on Microsoft Windows OS using the NodeJS version mentioned below.
-There is no guarantee it will start/work as expected on other OS**
+There is no guarantee It will start/work as expected on other OS.**
 The development server can be run locally using YARN.
 This allows testing of the application's code locally.

 Required dependencies on the host PC are: [NodeJS](https://nodejs.org/), [ReactJs](https://reactjs.org/), [Yarn](https://yarnpkg.com/).